 - 1943: The monastery witnesses the slaughter and leveling of Vorizia (27 August).
-Today, from the monastery you will see the village Vorizia and the abandoned settlement of New Vorizia.
-New Vorizia was built by the state to house the survivors, but eventually the residents rebuilt their destroyed village.
+Today, from the monastery you will see the village of Vorizia and the abandoned settlement of New Vorizia.
+New Vorizia was built by the state to house the survivors, but eventually, the residents rebuilt their destroyed village.

 - 1992: Extensive repairs and restorations of the monastery start.